 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-- Best budget-priced at-home HPV test: Everlywell HPV Test – Female
+- Most affordable: Everlywell HPV Test – Female

-- Best at-home HPV test for medical support: myLAB Box Home HPV Test Kit
+- Best HPV test with medical support: myLAB Box Home HPV Test Kit

-- Best at home-HPV test for women under 30: NURX Home HPV Test Kit
+- Best for women under age 30: NURX Home HPV Test Kit

 HPV (human papillomavirus) is a common type of sexually transmitted infection (STI).